 Radio is accessible.

-Wi-Fi, or those using internet radio technology in their vehicle.
+via in-car i-Fi, or those using internet radio technology in

 Radio is cost effective.